History of the Aether Theory

 non-reality, deepening the unresolvability.
 The first misconception was the

 no-preferred-frame idea.
-Maxwell’s perfectly valid preferred frame of
+It led to the discarding of Maxwell’s perfectly valid preferred frame

 absolute motion.
 It then follows that without absolute motion ALL

-relativity?
-The historic chain of misconceptions continued as relativity
+special and general relativity?
+The historic chain of misconceptions

 start.
 Unfortunately, the rejection of aether and the consequential